Anyass3/formify/README.md

 if the form is submited, the data is automatically saved in your created google sheet which is saved in your google drive

 requirements:

-  pip installs the requirements in your activated environment client_secret.json -- this can be obtained from console.cloud.google.com after creating a project and creating an Oauth2 client
+  1.pip installs the requirements in your activated environment

+  2.client_secret.json -- this can be obtained from console.cloud.google.com after creating a project and creating an Oauth2 client

     save it here 'static/'

-  the google sheets api must be activated in your project Google Account
+  3.the google sheets api must be activated in your project

+  Google Account

 Running it for the first time: python3 -i -m g_api
     it will ask to follow a certain link in in order to authorize